DmitryPodkutin/graduation/README.md

     - If it is after 11:00 then it is too late, vote can't be changed
 ------
 ##  Commands for Using application
-curl samples (application deployed at application context graduation).
+curl samples (application deployed at application context voting-system).
 For windows use Git Bash